CEO Robin Jung tells why Pearl Abyss bought Eve Online maker

 CCP and Pearl Abyss also approach the development and maintenance of our games with a similar mindset.
 Our teams are never satisfied, we’re obsessed with constantly pushing the envelope and taking on new challenges.

-GamesBeat: Have you already learned some insights from the EVE Online team that could be useful in BDO?
+GamesBeat: Have you already learned some insights from the Eve Online team that could be useful in Black Desert Online?
 If so, what’s an example?

-RJ: For both Black Desert Online and EVE Online, strong player community is key to the game’s long running success.
-I believe CCP has been doing a great job at communicating with EVE players, listening to them, and even trying to work together with them to deliver the best experience in the game.
+Jung: For both Black Desert Online and Eve Online, strong player community is key to the game’s long running success.
+I believe CCP has been doing a great job at communicating with Eve players, listening to them, and even trying to work together with them to deliver the best experience in the game.

 I visited the Eve Fanfest this year for its 15-year anniversary, which I heard was one of the largest Fanfests the company has ever experienced.
 I witnessed firsthand the passion of the Eve community and how CCP engages their players to make a better game.
 It was impressive, and something we aim to learn a great deal from.